What to expect from the police at an illegal eviction

 you’ve checked your rights and the landlord must get a court order to evict you

-Ask them to contact the private renting team or tenancy relations officer at your local council so they can help explain your rights.
+Ask the police to contact the private renting team or tenancy relations officer at your local council so they can help explain your rights.

 Use our template note for the police or show a copy to the attending officers.

-The landlord MUST apply to court to evict this tenant lawfully.
-ONLY court appointed bailiffs can enforce this.
+The landlord must apply to court to evict this tenant lawfully.

 WHAT POLICE OFFICERS CAN DO

-Try and persuade both parties to PUT THINGS BACK as they were (e.g. try to get the landlord to allow the tenant back in, to change the locks back or to give the tenant a key).
+PERSUADE the landlord to let the tenant back in, change the locks back or give the tenant a key.